WROtecnomelens/WRO-CEDES2026/README.md

 Season: This robot is for de scholar year of 2025/2026 Challenge:The objectives of this competion is to create from 0 a car that, using AI is to Team Members
-Sergio Jimenez ;he had the role of builder where he was in charge of structure of the robot/vehicle Jesus Saez  –he had the role of electrician,his main function was to create the main circuit of the robot and know how to put on practise
+Sergio J ;he had the role of builder where he was in charge of structure of the robot/vehicle Jesus S  –he had the role of electrician,his main function was to create the main circuit of the robot and know how to put on practise
 [NAME] – [ROLE if applicable]
 Coach
-Carlos Martinez is our technology teacher who is in charge of us during the competion and he can´t help us during the process of creation
+Carlos M is our technology teacher who is in charge of us during the competion and he can´t help us during the process of creation
 Objectives

-[WRITE HERE what you wanted to achieve]

-Include:

-Main goal of the robot
-Specific tasks it must complete
-Any special features
-Robot Design
-Hardware

-[DESCRIBE YOUR ROBOT PHYSICALLY]

-Include:

-Controller (e.g., Arduino, LEGO, etc.)
-Sensors used
-Motors used
+Our main objectives about this project is to learn about how create a car by our own using only our granted material,and develop useful skills that will help up on our future careers,and if its possibly to win

+our robot is designed as a fully autonomous vehicle whose main goal is to navigate a track independently while reacting to its environment in real time.
+It must drive without human control, making decisions based on sensor input to ensure accurate and efficient movement throughout the course.

+To achieve this, the robot completes several key tasks.
+It follows the path or lane using visual detection, identifies and avoids obstacles, measures distances to objects around it, and performs controlled turns and adjustments to stay on track.
+The robot must continuously process information and adapt its behavior, ensuring smooth navigation even when conditions change.

+A key feature of our design is the use of a HuskyLens camera, which enables the robot to recognize objects, lines, or markers using artificial vision.
+This allows more precise navigation compared to simple sensors.
+In addition, we use three ultrasonic sensors placed strategically (for example, front, left, and right) to measure distances and detect nearby obstacles.
+By combining the HuskyLens with ultrasonic sensing, the robot achieves better awareness of its surroundings through sensor fusion.
+This improves both accuracy and safety, as the robot can rely on vision for guidance and distance sensors for collision avoidance.

+Breadboard → to connect all the wires

+Arduino Uno

+HuskyLens → used to recognize the environment and make decisions using artificial intelligence

+4 wheels

+3 ultrasonic sensors → used to detect obstacles and measure distances

+2 DC motors → responsible for the vehicle’s traction

+DC motor driver →transforms the electrical signal into instruccions on the motor

+2 9V batteries

+2 servo motors → one used to control the direction of the vehicle and the other on the support of the huskylens

 Structure and materials
 Software